nheidloff/serverless-web-application-ibm-cloud/README.md

 ## Setup of local Web Application

-To run the web application locally, run these commands:
+To run the Angular web application locally, run these commands:

 ```
 $ scripts/setup-local-webapp.sh